Netflix/vizceral/USAGE.md

     See the License for the specific language governing permissions and limitations under the License.

-# clearHighlightedNode

-Clears the highlighted node, if there is one.
-If a node is not highlighted, this is a noop.

 # findNodes

 Highlight nodes that match searchString.
 Searches the node name and the list